 Choice Is Power: Senior Playwrights Project Focuses on Women's Work

 This year's Senior Playwrights Project, Choice Is Power, will feature three short plays written, performed, and directed by women.
-Performances will take place in the Fisher Center's Theater Two, February 28 – March 3.
+Performances will take place in the Fisher Center's LUMA Theater, February 28 – March 3.

 Bard President Leon Botstein Receives the Bruckner Society Medal of Honor